This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 They expanded their spice line to include a mulling spice blend, an Afghan curry braise, a Kabul spice blend, and a Paella spice blend.
 They also sell saffron based teas and jams and Afghani cumin.
 The three founders are pursuing other opportunities and hired a CEO to run the show.
 The company launched nationally in Whole Foods Markets in September, 2018.
 In December, 2018, they got a $2.5 million Series A Investment from InFrontier.

 After the August, 2021 withdrawal of US troops from Afghanistan, CEO Patti Doyle said they would continue to operate and that the company remained committed to its farmers.
 Despite issues surrounding the ability to export due to political unrest and the worst drought in the region in over 20 years, they continue to purchase saffron from Afghan farmers.
+In a blog post on their website, the company said it has had to change some of its transportation routes and consolidate some of its operations.
 They also began buying Wild Black Cumin farmed in the Hindu Kush mountains in central and western Afghanistan, northwestern Pakistan and far southeastern Tajikistan.

 Posts About Rumi Spice on Shark Tank Blog